abarghoud/ngx-reactive-form-class-validator/README.md

 		  ),
 	    });
 #### Using ClassValidatorFormGroup class
-As it's possible with angular `FormGroup` class we can directly create a using the constructor/
+As it's possible with angular `FormGroup` class we can directly create a `ClassValidatorFormGroup` using the constructor

     export class ProfileFormComponent {